New Fringe Benefit Numbers, Other IRS Changes for 2026

 Companies with fewer than 50 full-time employees may consider offering qualified small employer health reimbursement arrangements (QSEHRAs).

-For employers that have a qualified adoption program, the amount excludable from gross income will be $17,280 (currently it’s $16,810).
-Note: The same amount applies if the child has special needs.
+For employers that have a qualified adoption program, the amount excludable from gross income will be $17,670 (currently it’s $17,280).

-For periodic payments received under qualified long-term care insurance contracts or under certain life insurance contracts, the limit on the amount of per diem payments will be $420 in 2025.
-Important note: It had dipped to $410 for 2024, but it’ll be heading up again.
+For periodic payments received under qualified long-term care insurance contracts or under certain life insurance contracts, the limit on the amount of per diem payments for care will be $430 in 2025.
+That’s up from $420.

 Reminder: The IRS released the updated numbers for health savings accounts earlier in the year.
 They’ll also be increasing for inflation once the new year begins.

-In addition to fringe benefits, other updates included in Revenue Procedure 2024-40 will allow you to update your payroll system.
+In addition to fringe benefits, other updates included in Revenue Procedure 2025-32 will allow you to update your payroll system for 2026.

 The lowest rate of 10% will apply to taxable income up to: